warsi0707/Whatsapp_msg/README.md

-//This is the basic chat site that have ability to send read update and delete functionality
+**This is the basic chat site that have ability to send read update and delete functionality